acdibble/C950/README.md

 1. Describe at least two strengths of the algorithm used in the solution.

+    The algorithm is scalable.
+It makes no assumptions about the number of trucks, packages, or destinations, and it should therefore be able to accommodate an increase in any of them.

+    The algorithm finds an efficient solution for the given requirements in that both trucks must travel fewer than 80 miles to deliver all the packages.

 2. Verify that the algorithm used in the solution meets all requirements in the scenario.

+    The requirements have been met and this is verifiable by using option 3 in the app.
+There you can find loading times, delivery times, which truck delivered the package and with what other packages the package was delivered.

+    Additionally there are errors in place that will throw if a requirement isn't met at runtime and there are unit tests validating the requirements as well.

 3. Identify two other named algorithms, different from the algorithm implemented in the solution, that would meet the requirements in the scenario.

+    The Dijkstra algorithm could be used to generate a more intelligent delivery path than simply always taking the next closest package.

 a.
 Describe how each algorithm identified in part I3 is different from the algorithm used in the solution.